 Batman and All of His Robins

 He was a circus performer along with his parents, but after a terrible accident, Dick Grayson was left all alone.
-Bruce Wayne felt for the young child, and took him on as his ward, but didn’t realize quite how clever he was.
+Bruce Wayne felt for the young child, and took him on as his ward, but didn’t quite realize how clever he was.
 Dick Grayson quickly found the Batcave.

 There are multiple versions of Jason Todd’s origins stories.
 In some versions, his origin is almost identical to Dick Grayson’s.
 Alternatively, in other versions, Jason Todd is a struggling kid caught stealing the Batmobile’s tires.
-But in any origin, Batman trusts Jason Todd to take on the role of Robin.
+But in any version of the origin, Batman trusts Jason Todd to take on the role of Robin.

 However, after a vote from actual fans and readers, Jason Todd gets killed by The Joker.
 After being revived by the Lazarus Pit, he comes back angrier and more powerful than ever.
-He becomes the Red Hood, and unlike Batman, always deals a killing blow.
+He becomes the Red Hood, and unlike Batman, he always deals a killing blow.

 Tim Drake loved the circus growing up.
 In fact, he was a big fan of the Flying Graysons.
 Dick Grayson was friendly with Tim Drake, and even promised to dedicate his performance to him!
 Tim grew up idolizing him.
-And after seeing some footage of Batman and Robin defeating the Penguin, Tim noticed that Robin did a quadruple somersault, just like the Flying Grayson performance.
+And after seeing some footage of Batman and Robin defeating The Penguin, Tim noticed that Robin did a quadruple somersault, just like the Flying Grayson performance.

 It wasn’t long before he pieced together who Batman and Robin were.
 He trained for years on his own, hoping to be good enough to be included in their adventures.
 And after Jason Todd died, Tim Drake went to Batman himself with the hopes of becoming his new Robin.
 Batman reluctantly agreed.